junxit/us-congress-bills-113/metadata.md

 - 2013-07-24 — Referred to the Committee on Agriculture, Nutrition, and Forestry.
 - 2013-07-24 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
 - 2013-07-24 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2014-04-08 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported without amendment favorably.
+- 2014-04-08 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow without amendment.
+Without written report.
+- 2014-04-08 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow without amendment.
+Without written report.
+- 2014-04-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 351.